estephanos/Consumer-Complaints-Analysis/README.md

 # Complaint Analysis

+## Data Dictionary

+- Consumer Complaint Narrative: text of complaint (Text)

+- Issue: Issue about which complaint was registered - high level (Text)

+- Sub-Issue: Issue about which complaint was registered - granular level (Text)

+- Company: Name of Company (Text)

+- Product: Product about which complaint was registered (Text)

+- Sub-Product: Sub-Product about which complaint was registered (Text)

+- Tags: Description of person who complained (Text)

 ## Cleaning the Data

 After looking at the data we noticed that it was pretty clean.
 We only changed the blank cells to reflect "N/A" and changed the Zip Code column to be numeric.